RishiKulshreshtha/hover_card/README.txt

 -------------

- * After enabling it please check your admin/reports/status where there should a new option showing Hover Card Plugin - v1.0 installed with a success (Green) status.
+ * After enabling it please check your admin/reports/status where there should a new option showing Hover Card Plugin - v1.0 installed with a success (green) status.

  * This module has no menu or modifiable settings.
 There is no configuration.